If your question is not answered here, please email us with your query.

 Providing you have a printed copy of the person’s race confirmation or written consent, this won't be a problem.

 How do I wear my race bib?

-Runners/walkers are asked to pin their bins to the front of their shirts.
-Cyclists are to cable tie their bib to the front of their bike with the ties supplied.
+Runners/walkers are asked to pin their race number to the front of their shirts.
+Cyclists are to cable tie their race number to the front of their bike with the ties supplied.
 This is to help identify competitors in photographs.

 Is the race officially timed?

 It sure is - we will have timing mats at the start, at the Under 11 start, and end of the course.